 Fashion in the NBA used to be somewhat of a punchline: ill-fitting suits; huge, flashy watches; wild streetwear ensembles; and a surprising amount of capri pants.
 Too many capri pants, if you ask me.

 These days however NBA players are far more sartorially impressive.
 Not only have they finally found some decent tailors, but young guns like Ben Simmons, Kyle Kuzma and Russell Westbrook consistently prove they’re just as savvy with their wardrobes as they are with a basketball.

 View this post on Instagram

 One unfortunate impact of 2020 for all basketball (and fashion fans) has been the lack of court action.
 A big part of the whole NBA experience is seeing players shed their pre-game outfit for their team kit – it’s a prime opportunity to flex before the three-pointers with luxury brands and crisp style.
-Simply put, less games have meant less impromptu fashion shows.
+Simply put, fewer games have meant fewer impromptu fashion shows.

 Thankfully, the NBA resumed on July 30th and got straight back into the thick of it.
 But it looks like the time away from the court in social isolation has changed the style priorities of players.
 Indeed, there’s one NBA fashion trend that’s quickly been noticed by fans that perhaps speaks to the unique circumstances of this year: the matching shirt and shorts.

 LeBron James, arguably the best basketballer of all time and consistently snappy dresser, was spotted with a ‘dreamy’ Aimé Leon Dore seersucker ensemble before the LA Lakers vs LA Clippers game last Friday, staunch looking like the king of the resort.